RendleLabs/docknet-docker/README.md

 It works, but I'm sure it could use some enhancements, so feel free to send me PRs if you see anything that could be improved.

+## How often is it updated?

+There's a [Zapier](https://zapier.com) scheduled webhook set up to build a new image every day at 3am, and it will pick up the latest
+`dotnet-nightly` every time that runs, so you might want to `docker pull rendlelabs/docknet` regularly.